Saurian-Dash/project_04__data_lake_with_spark/README.md

 Open the `envs.cfg` file in a text editor and update the settings as follows:

-- **EMR_LOG_URI**: This is the S3 bucket URI the EMR cluster will write log files to, update the value using the following convention: `s3://aws-logs-<UNIQUE BUCKET NAME>-<AWS REGION>/`.
+- **EMR_LOG_URI**: This is the S3 bucket URI the EMR cluster will write log files to, update the value using the following convention: `s3://aws-logs-<UNIQUE BUCKET NAME>-<AWS REGION>/`, eg: `s3://aws-logs-123456789123-us-west-2`
-- Example: `s3://aws-logs-123456789123-us-west-2`

 - **S3_CODE_BUCKET**: Enter the name of the S3 bucket the application will deploy to.
-As bucket names are shared by all AWS users, ensure that a unique name is entered here in kebab-case style.
+As bucket names are shared by all AWS users, ensure that a unique name is entered here in kebab-case style, eg: `my-code-bucket`.
-- Example: `my-code-bucket`.

-- **S3_DATA_LAKE**: Enter the unique, kebab-case name of the S3 bucket to save the output of the ETL operation to.
+- **S3_DATA_LAKE**: Enter the unique, kebab-case name of the S3 bucket to save the output of the ETL operation to, eg: `my-data-lake`
-- Example: `my-data-lake`

 - **S3_OUTPUT_DATA**: This is the S3 URI the results of the ETL operation will be saved to.
-This should be the bucket name assigned to the `S3_DATA_LAKE` setting with an `s3a://` prefix:
+This should be the bucket name assigned to the `S3_DATA_LAKE` setting with an `s3a://` prefix, eg: `s3a://my-data-lake`.
-- Example: `s3a://my-data-lake`.

 Save the `envs.cfg` file and close.
 ___